Foyil, Oklahoma

 Foyil is a town in Rogers County, Oklahoma, United States.
 It was named for Alfred Foyil, a local landowner and the first postmaster of the town.
-The population was 344 at the 2010 census, a 47.0 percent increase over the figure of 234 recorded in 2000.
+As of the 2020 census, Foyil had a population of 368.

 Geography

 Foyil is 10 miles northeast of Claremore and 9 miles southwest of Chelsea.
 It lies on Oklahoma State Highway 66, formerly U.S. Route 66, just south of its junction with Oklahoma State Highway 28.

 According to the United States Census Bureau, the town has a total area of 0.4 sqmi, all land.